ianlewis/repo-template-ts/README.md

     - [ ] **Security alert severity level:** Errors and warnings
     - [ ] **Standard alert severity level:** Errors and warnings
 3. [ ] **Secret protection:**
-       Get alerts when secrets are detected in the repo.
+       Get alerts when secrets are detected in the repository.
 4. [ ] **Push protection:**
        Block pushing commits with secrets in them.